phoe/articles/2022-xx-xx-static-let/static-let.md

 ### Binding accessors

-Now that we have our bindings structured, let's define some functions to access them and wrap them in an ugly and unhygienic macro.
+Now that we have our bindings structured, let's define some functions to access them and wrap them in a macro that makes them accessible.

 ```lisp
 (defmacro with-canonicalized-binding-accessors (() &body body)